The interlibrary loans service gives you access to books and journal articles that are not in our collections.

 To order an interlibrary loan first check the online library catalogue to make sure that the item you want is not available in this University.
 If it is not listed, then:

-- Click on the interlibrary loans option and choose publication type, a book request or a journal article request
+- Click on the interlibrary loans option and choose preferred format

-- Enter your university network account username and password and click submit.
+- Enter your IT account username and password and click submit

 Secure electronic delivery (SED)